 NHS & Health

-32 countersThe NHS waiting list in England currently stands at approximately 7.5 million people — the highest in NHS history.
-Each year the NHS handles over 25 million A&E attendances, 380 million GP appointments and 1.2 billion prescriptions.
+32 countersThe NHS waiting list in England currently stands at approximately 7.3 million people — gradually falling from its 2024 peak.
+Each year the NHS handles over 27.4 million A&E attendances, 388 million GP appointments and 1.2 billion prescriptions.
 With over 112,000 staff vacancies and a £3 billion annual agency staff bill, the NHS faces an unprecedented capacity crisis.
 All NHS statistics are sourced from NHS England, NHS Digital and the Department of Health and Social Care.

 People on NHS Waiting List Right Now